AndreaPazienza/RL-digital_design/README.md

 - `MemoryChannel/src/`: Contains the VHDL source code for the main component.
 - `MemoryChannel/test/`: Contains the testbench files used for simulation.
-- `Deliverables/`: Contains the project requirements and documentation.
+- `Deliverables/`: Contains the project requirements.

 ---